Create Message

 Custom key-value pair

-Send custom data with the notification payload.
+You can send custom data with the notification payload using this option.
 This payload allows the app to perform any business logic preconfigured within the app.
-For example, you can send a key CouponCode and its value as FREE200.
-This key tells the app the user assigned for the coupon code.
+For example, you can send a push campaign that offers a 20% discount to your users who interact with the campaign.
+Now, if the user taps on the notification, they are directed to the discounts page that offers a 20% discount.

 Preview & Test